-The variables defined in this section contain information about the Power Supplies in the system.
+The variables defined in this section contain information about the Power Supplies in a CompactPCI chassis.
 This information is provided in the form of an SNMP table.
 Each entry in this table provides information about a single Power Supply.
 Entries are indexed by a physical Power Supply number which is equal to site number.

-Power Supply information variables have the following OID: <ROOT_OID>.34.1.<var>.<powersupplynum>
+Power Supply information variables have the following OID: <ROOT_OID>.34.1.